-If you’re an international student planning to come to UBC during the winter session, we are here to help.
+If you’re an international student planning to come to UBC, we are here to help.

 There are important steps to take before you plan your trip.
 It’s important for you to review the guide and understand the process and requirements before you travel.

 Step 1.
 Check if you’re eligible to enter Canada